vinay0101/dev-learning/authentication/authentication.md

 ⏳ **Make access tokens expire very quickly (e.g., 5–15 minutes).**

 This is the most common and simplest solution.
 If an access token is compromised, the window of vulnerability is tiny.
-As soon as the user logs out, their *refresh token* is revoked, so the attacker can't get a new access token.
+As soon as the user logs out, their *refresh token* is revoked, so the attacker can't obtain new access tokens.

 ### Method 2: Blacklist / Token Revocation List (The Stateful Fix)